laforge49/aatree/README.md

 the processing time needed if the entire data block is deserialized / reserialized, as is typical of applications requiring significant durable data.

+Another extension is provided to support virtual data structures.
+Structures no longer need to fit in memory, as only the parts of interest need to be loaded.

 Validation has been done using [collection-check](https://github.com/ztellman/collection-check).
 Compiled AOT with Clojure 1.7.0.
 Reflection has been avoided through the